Cai Mo: Early career

 Cai Mo came from a line of officials in Kaocheng County (考城縣), Chenliu Commandery (陳留郡), in present-day Kaifeng, Henan.
 After reaching adulthood, Cai Mo received the title "filial and incorrupt".
 He also worked as an Assistant Officer in his local government and became nominated as Xiucai.
 The Prince of Donghai, Sima Yue, offered Cai Mo a position in his administration, but Cai Mo rejected it.

 At the turn of the 4th century CE, northern China became increasingly chaotic due to civil wars and rebellions.
 Cai Mo's father, Cai Ke (蔡克), was killed in 307 when the rebel Ji Sang took and sacked Yecheng.
 Cai Mo eventually decided to move south of the Yangtze to avoid the turmoil and serve the Prince of Langya and Inspector of Yangzhou, Sima Rui.
 Under Sima Rui, Cai Mo served as the Army Advisor to Sima Rui's son, Sima Shao and later to Rui himself after Rui became Prime Minister in 315.
 Cai Mo then worked in a succession of offices and continued to do so after Eastern Jin's establishment in 318.
 Cai Mo enjoyed a good reputation in the south.
-He shared the same courtesy name, "Daoming" (道明), as two of his peers, Zhuge Hui and Xun Kai.
+He shared the same courtesy name, "Daoming" (道明), as two of his peers, Zhuge Hui (son of Zhuge Jing) and Xun Kai (son of Xun Fan).
 The people at the time nicknamed them the "Three Mings of the Restoration" (中興三明).

 In 328, the rebel Su Jun seized the Eastern Jin capital of Jiankang.
-He appointed Cai Mo as the Interior Minister of Wu after Su Jun drove the old one, Yu Bing, into hiding.
-However, Cai Mo later joined Wen Jiao's loyalist coalition against Su Jun and gave Yu Bing his position back.
-After the rebellion in 329, the Jin court appointed Cai Mo as Palace Attendant and Minister of the Five Categories of Troops.
+He appointed Cai Mo as the Interior Minister of Wu after Su Jun drove the previous one, Yu Bing, into hiding.
+However, Cai Mo later joined Wen Jiao's loyalist coalition against Su Jun and returned the position to Yu Bing.
+After the rebellion, in 329, the Jin court appointed Cai Mo as Palace Attendant and Minister of the Five Categories of Troops.
 Cai Mo attempted to resign and suggested that Kong Yu and Zhuge Hui receive his rewards, but the court refused.
 The court later made him Secretary of Personnel and awarded him the title 'Baron of Jinyang' for his contributions against Su Jun.
 Similarly, Cai Mo requested his resignation, but the court rejected it.